Jeremy Pena Player Props: Astros vs. Yankees

 Jeremy Pena At The Plate

-- In 26.8% of his games this year, Pena has driven in at least one run.
-In 10 of those games (10.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.
+- Pena has had at least one RBI in 26.5% of his games this year (26 of 98), with more than one RBI 10 times (10.2%).
+He has also accounted for three or more of his team's runs in two contests.

-- In 41.2% of his games this season, he has scored at least once.
-And he's had nine games with multiple runs (9.3%).
+- He has scored a run in 40 games this year, with multiple runs nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.